-The Trademarks Act, 1999, replaced the Trade and Merchandise Marks Act, 1958, aligning Indian trademark law with WTO's agreement.
-It introduced protection. for service collective marks, and well-known trademarks, granting them special rights.
-The Act also empowered police to arrest for trademark infringement and increased included Key changes penalties. clearer definitions, extended registration periods, and recognition of non-traditional trademarks.
+The Trademarks Act, 1999, replaced the Trade and Merchandise Marks Act, 1958, aligning Indian trademark law with WTO's TRIPS agreement.
+It introduced protection. for service collective marks, and well-known marks, trademarks, granting them special rights.
+The Act also empowered police to arrest for trademark infringement and increased Key changes included penalties. clearer definitions, extended registration periods, and recognition of non-traditional trademarks.
 The accompanying trademark Rules, 2002, came into effect on September 15, 2003.
 Together, the 1999 Act and 2002 Rules currently govern trademark laws in India746.

-There is no separate clause in India's Trademarks Act, 1999 that is devoted only to the term "counterfeiting" Nonetheless, it deals with counterfeiting by outlining the consequences for associated violations in a some of the Sec. s of the Act, which are discussed in this chapter.
+There is no separate clause in India's Trademarks Act, 1999 that is devoted only to the term "counterfeiting" Nonetheless, it deals with counterfeiting by outlining the consequences Published by Institute of Legal Education https://iledu.in for associated violations in a some of the Sec. s of the Act, which are discussed in this chapter.

-29: Infringement of registered trademarks747: Trademark infringement occurs when an unauthorized party uses an identical or deceptively similar mark, causing confusion or harming the trademark's reputation.
-It applies trade names, packaging, advertising, imports, exports, and misleading promotions that exploit or damage the trademark's distinctiveness.
+Section 29: Infringement of registered trademarks747: Trademark infringement occurs when an unauthorized party uses an identical or deceptively similar mark, causing confusion or harming the trademark's reputation.
+It applies trade names, packaging, advertising, to imports, exports, and misleading promotions that exploit or damage the trademark's distinctiveness.
 Furthermore, deceptive advertising that unjustly takes advantage of or harms the reputation or uniqueness of the trademark is illegal.